 • Other Business Related Food and Beverage Procedures

 Prorations and Reductions

 Standard meal and incidental reimbursement guidelines (including all related taxes and tips) are provided in the U.S. General Services Administration (GSA) CONUS/OCONUS.
 Regardless of destination, a flat $5 amount is paid for each day of overnight travel for incidental expenses such as bellhop/waiter tips, valet, personal telephone calls, laundry, and transportation between lodging or business and places where meals may be taken.
-The Incidentals amount is not prorated on a travel departure or return date.
-The flat $5 per diem is paid on all travel days.
+The Incidentals amount is prorated at 75% on the travel departure and return date.

 The M&IE per diem shall be paid directly to the traveler even where it can be shown that one traveler incurred the expenses on behalf of another.
 The applicable M&IE per diem, or fraction thereof, is payable to the traveler without itemization of expense or receipts.
 Reimbursement for actual expenses incurred during overnight travel for these expense categories is not permitted.
 Agencies may be more restrictive and pay the actual expenses up to the appropriate M&IE in place of maximum per diem.

 The M&IE Rate Table below provides individual meal reimbursement amounts, which are breakdowns of the M&IE per diem rates shown in the U.S. General Services Administration (GSA) CONUS/OCONUS Guideline tables.
 These rates should be used to determine the maximum meal reimbursement amounts for official business meals and/or the M&IE reduction.
 The M&IE must be reduced for the applicable meal when meals are provided at no cost during an overnight travel period.
 Refer to the Pro-rations and Reductions section for additional guidance.
 This M&IE Rate table should be used unless a traveler needs to make an adjustment for provided meals.